-On Friday, July 31 Dr. Graziella Parati discusses the history of fascism and its roots in Italy in the early twentieth century.
+Dr. Graziella Parati discusses the history of fascism and its roots in Italy in the early twentieth century.
 Many people talk about fascism, but what is it?
 How does it gain power?
 Fascism is where all ideas go to die; it is a movement against democracy and human rights.
 Yet, it is being treated as just another point of view.
-Let’s get together to understand better what this thing called fascism is.
-This presentation is completely free and can be joined either by phone or through your computer using the free Zoom software.
-RSVP
+This recorded program helps explain what this thing called fascism is.
+WATCH

 On Friday, July 24 Dr. Michael William Wyatt (Dartmouth) discussed one of the most remarkable first-hand accounts of the Black Death in his talk: “From Black Death to New World: Giovanni Boccaccio’s Decameron.”
 The recorded program will be available soon right here.
 WATCH

 Watch this recording of "My Problem with White Jesus," presented on June 26th by Dr. Dennis Britton as part of our Black Thought Series.
 View